A Commitment-based Authentication model for Key Exchange protocols: KA-based protocols

-\begin{itemize} \item Alice generates a cryptographic key pair ($s_{k_a}$, $p_{k_a}$), by means of the KGen() function of the specific KEX selected.
-Then, the public value $p_{k_a}$ is sent to Bob. \item Bob, upon reception of Alice's public key $p_{k_a}$, generates another key pair ($s_{k_b}$, $p_{k_b}$) with the same algorithm KGen(), to then execute the KeyAgreement function, with inputs its own secret key $s_{k_b}$ and the other end's public key $p_{k_a}$.
+\begin{itemize} \item Alice generates a cryptographic key pair ($s_{k_a}$, $p_{k_a}$), by means of the KGen() function of the specific KA selected.
+Then, the public value $p_{k_a}$ is sent to Bob, along with a session identifier $s$. \item Bob, upon reception of Alice's public key $p_{k_a}$, generates another key pair ($s_{k_b}$, $p_{k_b}$) with the same algorithm KGen(), to then execute the KeyAgreement function, with inputs its own secret key $s_{k_b}$ and the other end's public key $p_{k_a}$.
 The execution of this function yields a secret key $K_{ab}$.
 Then, Bob sends its own public key $p_{k_b}$ to Alice. \item With Bob's public key, Alice executes the same KeyAgreement function, on its own private key and the received public key, to derive the shared secret $K_{ba}$.
-If no interference has happened, the KEX algorithm ensures that $K_{ab}$ = $K_{ba}$.
-On the UM, as part of the protocol, the entropy elements and the verification phase would appear. \end{itemize}
+If no interference has happened, the KA algorithm ensures that $K_{ab}$ = $K_{ba}$.
+On the UM, as part of the protocol, the AV elements and the verification phase would appear. \end{itemize}